csvoss/syndra/README.md

 This system works by translating each rule into predicates in the *iota* language, a logic designed by Adrien Husson and Jean Krivine to describe predicates over rule-based biological models.
 Inferences are then powered by the [z3 theorem prover](https://github.com/Z3Prover/z3).

-Example Usage
+Constructing predicates
 ---

+Here are three different ways to construct a predicate in Syndra; once a predicate has been constructed, it can be used to make inferences (see *Manipulating predicates*).

 ### From INDRA

+[How to use Syndra for INDRA statements, with example usage and outputs.]

-###
+### From macros

-TOP LAYER: How to use Syndra: list of commands for macro interfaces, with example usage and outputs
+[List of macro interfaces, with example usage and outputs.]

- - Example usage of macro interfaces
- - List of macro interfaces
- - Example usage of macro interfaces *with INDRA in particular*
+### Writing an *iota* predicate directly

+It is also possible to construct your own *iota* predicates using Syndra.
+Consult `l_to_z3/predicate.py` for a list of building blocks (subclasses of `Predicate`) that can be used to construct predicates.

+Manipulating predicates
+---

+[How to check_sat, get_model, etc. from a predicate.]

 How it works
 ---

 [Diagram of Syndra dependencies.](https://github.com/csvoss/syndra/blob/master/l_to_z3/dependencies.pdf)

-MIDDLE LAYER: How Syndra works: description of the implementation of L predicates, list of predicates

-DIAGRAM (optional): map of dependencies among Python files of Syndra

-DIAGRAM (optional): example of how the AST parsing works, and the interface between predicates and atomic predicates, and how it all gets represented as a z3 formula
+[DIAGRAM (optional): example of how the AST parsing works, and the interface between predicates and atomic predicates, and how it all gets represented as a z3 formula.]

+*iota* basics
+---
-BOTTOM LAYER: How L works, a brief summary: discuss how L predicates correspond to models in L, and what those models mean as Kappa models.
+[How L works, a brief summary: discuss how L predicates correspond to models in L, and what those models mean as Kappa models.]

 Installation instructions
 ---